oswriter/dc-probate/README.md

 # dc-probate
-D.C. probate court costs calculator for Python
+D.C. probate court costs calculator for Python.

 ## Features
 This is a simple Python script that calcuates the court costs for a probate estate opened in the District of Columbia.